 The record will only be updated if either the value shown in the “Time under Load” field or the number of reps is greater than zero.
 Consequently, if you decide to abort a session either do so before the timer beeps, or change the value to zero before returning to the exercise page.
 If you want to enter your weights before going to the gym, put a nominal number in the “Time Under Load” field (1, for example) at the same time as you enter your weight values so they will be recorded.

 The main page will display, for each exercise: the exercise name, the weight last used, and either the time under load, the number of reps, or both, providing a record of the key statistics for your workout.
 There is also a section to enter notes about each workout where, for example, you could enter your body weight and muscle measurements, or machine settings beyond the weight stack.
 Version 4.0 and later allows you to enter workouts recorded elsewhere before usng HIT Log Pro by setting the date manually and entering weights and times, and also backs up your workout data automatically to your iCloud account.

 All of your workouts are stored and can be viewed from the "Workout History" tab, where they are arranged by the date and time of each session.
 There is also a performance tab where, for each exercise, you can view your progress over time.
 The energy expended (an approximate calculation based on the weight and time to failure) is plotted with callouts for each workout.

 This application works well with any high-intensity workout, but was developed following the techniques explained in the excellent book Body by Science: A Research Based Program to Get the Results You Want in 12 Minutes a Week by McGuff and Little.

-HIT Log Pro works on an iPhone or iPod touch and is available here:
+HIT Log Pro provides native support for English, French, Spanish, German, and Chinese and works on an iPhone, iPod touch or iPad.
+It is available here: